-Isa Aron is Professor of Jewish Education at the Rhea Hirsch School of Education (RHSOE) of Hebrew Union College--Jewish Institute of Religion (HUC -JIR) in Los Angeles.
-She was the Founding Director of the RHSOE’s Experiment in Congregational Education, and now co-directs the B’nai Mitzvah Revolution, a joint project of HUC and the Union for Reform Judaism.
+Isa Aron is Professor Emerita of Jewish Education at the Rhea Hirsch School of Education (RHSOE) of HUC-JIR's Skirball Campus in Los Angeles.
+She was the Founding Director of the RHSOE’s Experiment in Congregational Education, and now co-directs the B’nai Mitzvah Revolution, a joint project of HUC-JIR and the Union for Reform Judaism.

 A graduate of Swarthmore College, Isa holds a Ph.D. in Philosophy of Education from the University of Chicago, where her dissertation concerned the moral education of adolescents.
 After completing her Ph.D.
 Isa had a post-doctoral fellowship in community psychology and social change at the Albert Einstein Medical School.
 Concurrently, she worked on the planning of the City College Campus High School in New York, and also founded (along with a group of teachers and parents) the Havurah School, an alternative Jewish school on New York's Upper West Side.

 After two years of post-doctoral work Isa moved to Los Angeles, in 1978, to direct the M.U.S.E.
 Project, at the HUC Skirball Museum.
 This project, funded by the National Endowment for the Humanities, created museum-based curricular kits for public school children in L.A.
 As the Skirball Museum began to expand, Isa became its Director of Education.

 In 1984 Isa joined the RHSOE faculty.
 She has taught courses in teaching, philosophy of education, organizational development, and research, and conducted extensive research on Jewish teachers, including the 1988 Los Angeles Teacher Census, which served as a prototype for subsequent studies in many Jewish communities.